 For many years (and some adoptees might argue this is often still the case), the adoptee seemed to be sort of a silent member of the adoption triad, with everyone else seeming to speak for them.
 On the one hand, the adoptee is the main attraction.
 Yet, on the other hand, the adoptee is presented as merely an important member of the adoption triad without a voice—or at least without a platform to share that voice.
 We would benefit more by learning from adoptees.

-Glenn Morey, producer and co-director of the 2018 documentary film Side by Side: Out of a South Korean Orphanage and Into the World, wrote in a guest blog on Psychologytoday.com, saying, “Hearing others’ stories can be deeply affirming.
+Glenn Morey, the producer and co-director of the 2018 documentary film Side by Side: Out of a South Korean Orphanage and Into the World, wrote in a guest blog on Psychologytoday.com, saying, “Hearing others’ stories can be deeply affirming.
 It can help you think about and articulate your own experiences and feelings.
-Many adoptees have long been challenged by painful issues of loss, rejection or abandonment, upbringing, identity formation and racialization, search and birth family, relationships, etc.”
+Many adoptees have long been challenged by painful issues of loss, rejection or abandonment, upbringing, identity formation, and racialization search and birth family, relationships, etc.”

 Morey goes on to suggest to adoptive parents, “So if you believe you know your adult child’s mind, I would examine that belief more critically.
 Virtually all interviewees told us their parents knew little of what they were telling us—including those who characterized their parental relationships as very close and loving.”
 He, like so many other adult adoptees, suggests that adoptive parents should not take an adopted child’s hurt or pain as finger-pointing or as an anti-adoption sentiment, but rather as the expected result of a complex situation.